tuningfolk/SQLite-from-C/README.md

 sqlite has fewer features thatn MySQL or PostgreSQL so easier to code.
 The entire database is stored in a single file.

-[C]: lseek returns the relative position of the pointer wrt the beginning of the file.
+[C]: lseek returns the resulting offset position of the pointer as measured in bytes from the beginning of the file.

 ### SQLite architecture